manimala0015/Industrial_Defect_Detection-/README.md

 INDUSTRIAL DEFECT DETECTION

 INTRODUCTION:

-          Industrial defect detection is a vital process in modern manufacturing systems, used to identify flaws or inconsistencies in products before they reach the consumer.
-Traditional manual inspection methods are often time-consuming, expensive, and error-prone.
-With advancements in image processing and computer vision, automated defect detection systems have become a preferred solution.
-This project focuses on utilizing Python and OpenCV to develop a simple, efficient defect detection system for industrial products by analyzing visual anomalies in images.
+        Industrial defect detection is a crucial process in manufacturing to ensure product quality and reduce waste.
+This project uses OpenCV-based image processing techniques to automatically identify surface defects such as scratches, holes, or dents in product images.
+It provides a simple, efficient, and cost-effective solution for visual inspection without relying on complex machine learning models.

 ABSTRACT: